Nalipp/Stat-su/README.md

   ui
   time is getting cut of on desktop (need to reduce font size of time only) still don't have escape functionality for summry screen
-  - more space above main title (now that there is a hamburger) make the hamburger smaller?

   remove auto caplitailization on mobile devices